RohollahHS/BAD/README.md

 - **`--edit_task`**: Four edit tasks are available: `inbetween`, `outpainting`, `prefix`, and `suffix`.

-For long range generation, run the following.
+For long sequence generation, run the following.
 ```
-python generate.py --long_range_generation \
+python generate.py --long_seq_generation \
-                   --long_range_captions 'a person runs forward and jumps.' 'a person crawls.' 'a person does a cart wheel.' 'a person walks forward up stairs and then climbs down.' 'a person sits on the chair and then steps up.' \
+                   --long_seq_captions 'a person runs forward and jumps.' 'a person crawls.' 'a person does a cart wheel.' 'a person walks forward up stairs and then climbs down.' 'a person sits on the chair and then steps up.' \
-                   --long_range_lengths 128 196 128 128 128 \
+                   --long_seq_lengths 128 196 128 128 128 \
                    --z_0_attend_to_all \
                    --time_cond \
                    --sampling_type OAAS \